General Game Rules

 Arrival and Game Start

-Please be at the field at least 30 mins early and ready to play as Battle reserves the right to start games early.
+Please be at the field, fully certified, and ready to play at least 30 mins prior to start time.
+Battle reserves the right to start games early.

 Each game will last 25 minutes with a running clock and no timeouts.